jackythesmurf/Morse-Code-Translator/README.md

 * Accept input from a user on the web
 * Translate input from the user into Morse Code
-* write Jest test to ensure functionality and error handling
+* Use Jest test to ensure functionality and error handling
 * Utilise knowledge of Function, Objects, and Modules to translate Morse Code